 Prison Officer Assault Compensation

-Assaults on prison officers have reportedly reached a record high in England and Wales, according to a recent news report.
+Assaults on prison officers have reportedly reached a record high in England and Wales, according to a recent news report with 7,957 assaults on staff in the 12 months to December 2021, almost unchanged from the previous 12 months.
 Prisons that have failed to keep their officers safe could be held liable to pay out compensation in many of these assault cases.
+Talk to us about prison officer assault compensation, we are here to help you.

 Common prison officer assault injuries

-Prison officer are susceptible to a wide range of injuries whilst operating in such an unpredictable workplace environment.
+Prison officers are susceptible to a wide range of injuries whilst operating in such an unpredictable workplace environment.
 Some of the most common injuries they might sustain from an attack are:

 Other types of accidents involving prison officers